growr-xyz/growr-documentation/specification/2-3-user-setup.md

 ### User registration with phone

-Prerequisite: User has received an invitation SMS with OTP code.
+Prerequisite: The user has received an invitation SMS with an OTP code.

 ```mermaid
 sequenceDiagram